hectorip/TestingDjango/README.md

 # Learning Django, seriously

-I've been working with python like animals do.
+I've been working with python like a wild animal would do it.

 I've learned Python in the wild with no previous or formal preparation on the language (although I already knew how to program in another languages), and I've started programming for the web in Python with this very little prepartion.